-Oklahoma St., Louisville win, head to NCAA super regionals
+Michigan heating up at right time, moves to super regionals

-Oklahoma State and Louisville are on their way to super regionals in the NCAA Tournament, and four more teams will punch their tickets Monday night.
+Michigan is in super regionals for the first time since 2007 and will play UCLA.
+The Wolverines need two more wins to reach the College World Series for the first time since 1984.

-OSU beat Connecticut 3-1 to win the Oklahoma City regional and earn a spot in super regionals for the first time since 2016.
+UCLA, playing without All-Pac 12 leadoff man Garrett Mitchell because of illness, beat Loyola Marymount 6-3 to return to super regionals for the first time since winning the 2013 national title.
+Louisville won its regional for the sixth time in seven years with a 4-3 win over Illinois State.

-Louisville beat Illinois State 4-3 and is on to the next round for the sixth time in seven years.
+Oklahoma State beat Connecticut 3-1, and East Carolina defeated Campbell 12-3 after winning 10-3 in the afternoon to force a second final.
+OSU and East Carolina are in super regionals for the first time since 2016.

-Other regional finals being played Monday night: Loyola Marymount at No. 1 national seed UCLA, Connecticut at No. 9 Oklahoma State, Campbell at No. 10 East Carolina, Fresno State at No. 11 Stanford and Michigan vs. Creighton in Corvallis, Oregon.
+Stanford’s 9-7 win over Fresno State sends the Cardinal to super regionals for the first time since 2014.

 SUPER REGIONAL MATCHUPS